NMKR Docs

 PreviousMetadataNextFingerprint (Metadata preview)

-After to your project, you want to add metadata that is unique for every single token, like custom traits etc. In NMKR Studio, we have different workarounds to accomplish that.
+After uploading all tokens to your project, you want to add metadata that is unique for every single token, like custom traits etc. In NMKR Studio, we have different workarounds to accomplish that.

 Option 1: Add custom metadata fields in the user interface